Physical activity is vital for a child's health and fitness and offers an endless amount of benefits. To learn more about the impact of physical…

-Ask the child to think of a character name, a role and a back story!
-They could list all of the characters in their favourite book and they could then think about somebody new to fit into the story – this not only encourages them to use their imagination but it also enables them to develop their emotional and social development.
+Why not try starting them off by listing all of the characters in their favourite book and they ask them to think about somebody new to fit into the story.
+This not only encourages children to use their imagination but it also enables them to develop their emotional and social development.

-A great way to incorporate arts & crafts play into your World Book Day activities, ask the children to think of their favourite character, and draw them on a poster or mural for the world to see!
+For a great way to incorporate arts & crafts play into your World Book Day activities, why not ask the children to think of their favourite character, and draw them on a poster or mural for the world to see!
 For this, you’ll need some bright & vibrant colours, along with a canvas to draw on.

 Let us know how you get on by tagging us in your creations on through the #ExploreWithEYR hashtag.